Naspo88/addressbook/README.md

 # About
 This application is a simple web page to let user to track some contacts in the address book.

-The User Interface is really simple, it shows a little header where is write the title of the page and who develop the application.
+The UI is fairly simple, it shows a header where is written the title of the page and who developed the application.
 Above of it there is the application itself.

-In the left part of the page there is the form to add or edit the elements to the address book.
-In the right, there is the address book itself.
-Clicking to the headers of the table you can order all the present elements.
+In the left-hand side of the page there is located the form to add or edit the elements in the address book.
+In the right-hand side, there is the address book.
+Clicking on the headers of the table allows users to order all the elements.

-The last row of the table there are the operation you can do to this element: the first icon is the edit action, the second the delete action.
+In the last row of the table there are the operations you can do to an element: the first icon is the edit action, the second is instead the delete action.

-Clicking to the edit button the form in the left is populated with all element data to let the user to edit them.
-At the bottom appear a button to abort the changes.
+Clicking on the edit button - the form in the left will be populated with all the element’s data to let the user edit them.
+In the bottom, there is a button to revert the changes.

-Clicking to the delete button the user can see a popup asking him if is sure to delete this element.
-If click to remove the element is directly deleted from the address book.
+Clicking on the delete button will show up a popup asking the user to confirm the deletion of the relative element.
-All data are saved in the ‘localStorage’ to let the user not lose the data when is updating the page.
+All data is saved in the ‘localStorage’ so that it is persisted in the browser.

 # Getting started

 ## Install dependencies

-Execute npm install to install all dependencies and you can start to use the application.
+Execute 'npm install' to install all dependencies, then execute 'gulp build' to process the files and you can start to use the application.

 # Used Tech